Auto Cherry-Picker: Learning from High-quality Generative Data Driven by Language

-Following the approach used in StableRep~\cite{tian2024stablerep} and SynCLR~\cite{tian2023learning}, we produce four images for each scene graph.

-\textbf{Data Filter.} For the raw generated data from stage one, we utilize a data filter to cherry-pick high-quality training data.
-As depicted in Figure~\ref{fig:arch}(b), we use the \textbf{Layout Filter} with CLIS-L and the \textbf{Image Filter} with CLIS-I to separately assess the quality of image contents and layouts.
-We will first describe the layout filter and then the image filter.
+\textbf{Data Filter.} For the raw generated data from stage one, a data filter is utilized to cherry-pick high-quality training data.
+As depicted in Fig.~\ref{fig:arch}(b), the Layout Filter with CLIS-L and the Image Filter with CLIS-I assess the quality of layouts and image contents separately.

-(a) \textbf{Layout Filter.} To enable models with reasoning abilities, we also emphasize the rationality of scene graphs.
-We evaluate the rationality of layouts in the scene graph based on the priors of the ground truth layout.
-Specifically, we extract layout from real dataset annotations like Flickr30K~\cite{plummer2015flickr30k} with corresponding categories and relations to construct an example pool $E$.
-Given a subject $s$, an object $o$, and their relation $r$, we consider the relative size, distance, and direction similarity between their corresponding layouts and layouts in $E$ with the same categories and relation.
-Formally, we define the relative similarity score between $A$ and $B$ as follows: